Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Introduction

-In contrast, ECMs leverage well-established knowledge of electrical circuits (e.g., resistors, capacitors, and voltage sources) to mimic the cell behavior, in place of modelling underlying physics.
+In contrast, ECMs leverage well-established knowledge of electrical circuits (e.g., resistors, capacitors, and voltage sources) to mimic the cell behavior, in place of modelling the underlying physics.
 The standard electrical elements allow the ECMs to be solved in real time so that ECMs are widely used in battery management systems (BMS) for control purpose.
 However, the loss of connection to physical processes also hinders ECMs in internal state estimation and weakens their prediction power.
-Take the internal state of particle surface concentration as an example.
-Conventional ECMs use a Warburg resistance \cite{plett2015battery} to represent the solid diffusion effect and then approximate it with multiple (usually two) RC pairs.
-The RC pair network can only capture diffusion-caused overpotential but is not aware of the concentration distribution in the particle and the surface value.
+For example, the electrode open circuit potential (OCP) is a function of the surface concentration, and both the electrode OCP and surface concentration change during the cell rest following a charge/discharge due to the solid diffusion.
+Traditional ECMs use a Warburg resistance \cite{plett2015battery} to represent the solid diffusion effect and then approximate it with multiple (usually two) RC pairs.
+Although the RC pair has a characteristic time constant and can model the voltage change, it is still not aware of the concentration distribution in the particle and on the surface.

-The surface concentration is different from the average concentration as the diffusion takes time, especially under high dis(charge) rates.
+The surface concentration is different from the average concentration as the slow diffusion leads to concentration gradients, especially under high dis(charge) rates.
 It cannot be directly measured or estimated from the measured current and voltage data.
-However, it is an important internal state in model-based battery control, for example, in the design of fast-charge protocols \cite{Yin2019} and in accurate estimation of state of available power (SoAP)~\cite{chaturvedi2010alg,Zheng2018} in fast-discharge scenarios.
+However, it is an important internal state in model-based battery control, for example, in the design of fast-charge protocols \cite{Yin2019} and in accurate SoAP estimation~\cite{chaturvedi2010alg,Zheng2018} for fast-discharge applications.